-- 1. relevant disciplinary Deans at the CSU and UC campuses - 2.
-Graduate Council at the UC campus - 3. divisional Academic Senate at the UC campus - 4.
+relevant disciplinary Deans at the CSU and UC campuses

+Graduate Council at the UC campus

+divisional Academic Senate at the UC campus

 CSU campus academic senate, curriculum committees, and all other requirements that apply at that CSU campus.

-5. President at the CSU campus and the Chancellor at the UC campus
+President at the CSU campus and the Chancellor at the UC campus Systemwide Review

-Systemwide Review

 The final proposal is sent to the Provost and Executive Vice President-Academic & Health Affairs, UC Office of the President, and to the Executive Vice Chancellor and Chief Academic Office, CSU Office of the Chancellor (c/o Academic Program Planning).
 The Provost requests systemwide review by the (UC) Coordinating Committee on Graduate Affairs (CCGA).
 CCGA conducts a preliminary review to determine whether or not to proceed with a full review of the proposal, or whether the Committee wishes to obtain additional information.
-The CSU Office of Academic Program Planning (APP) and CCGA consult regarding preliminary findings of the proposal is sent back to the campuses for revision.
+The CSU Office of Academic Program Planning (APP) and CCGA consult regarding preliminary findings of the program reviews.
+If CCGA or the CSU Office of the Chancellor requires more information, the proposal is sent back to the campuses for revision.
 If CCGA agrees to move forward with a full review and the CSU Office of the Chancellor concurs, the UC Office of the President sends the proposal to the California Postsecondary Education Commission for concurrence (CPEC).
 CPEC will complete its review within 60 days of receipt of the document.